timrobertson0122/CV/README.md

 ## Languages

-#### Ruby
+#### Ruby/Rails

 Where it all began - I love Ruby for its syntactic sugar, how it often reads practically like English, and the clear and concise documentation.
 Ruby introduced me to OOP and SOLID design principles, which I strive to apply to my code.
-I appreciate Rails for the ease of generating an MVP/proof of concept.
+Rails enables me to quickly and easily generate an MVP/proof of concept and I enjoy functionality such as ActiveRecord and ActiveSupport in making the main tasks significantly more straightforward.

 #### JavaScript

-What I've seen so far of JavaScript and its vast collection of libraries/frameworks excites me and I am particularly keen to develop my knowledge of how JS can provide a full-stack solution, having dabbled with MEAN.js.
-I'm comfortable implementing Karma and Protractor for client-side unit and feature testing with Jasmine.
+I look to write vanilla JS wherever possible, however, will use libraries/frameworks where it makes sense to.
+I’m comfortable implementing Karma and Protractor for client-side unit and feature testing with Jasmine.

 #### Mobile